vaughnteegarden/slate/source/includes/_changelog.md

 All notable changes to the project will be documented in this log.

+## Documentaiton Update - November 2, 2018

+This is a documentation-only update.

+#### Added

+- Added tutorial on how to present data for an Act.

 ## Android v2.0.0, IOS v1.11.10 - October 11, 2018

 ### Major Documentation Changes